 Now let’s look at how they have done this task of marring men’s capabilities in their own fields.

 Raghuram exposed himself by talking about Covid-19 testing and comparing India’s testing scenario to that of the USA.
-Though he was saying what medical experts had said, but one would wonder why we should even bother to know what an economist thinks about Corona testing?
+Though he was saying what medical experts had said, one would wonder why we should even bother to know what an economist thinks about Corona testing?
 His opinion that India should gain confidence like the USA while it was the US that was reeling under this pandemic and looking up to India for confidence was rather funny.

 India not only handled the situation in a more ‘strategic’ (a buzzword that Rahul recently learnt and tried to use in one of his recent interaction and failed miserably) level within her limitations and emerged as a global leader in the Covid-19 pandemic.

-Raghuram speaking about ‘mass testing’ as a vision for ‘strategic’ management of Covid pandemic was mere reiteration of existing known rhetoric and was nothing new.
-Indian government was already trying to increase India’s testing capabilities, but faulty Chinese kits and initial elapse time to develop suitable testing kits in the country took time.
+Raghuram speaking about ‘mass testing’ as a vision for ‘strategic’ management of COVID pandemic was a mere reiteration of existing known rhetoric and was nothing new.
+The Indian government was already trying to increase India’s testing capabilities, but faulty Chinese kits and initial elapse time to develop suitable testing kits in the country took time.
 But India did have a concept of mass testing already followed when Raghuram commented the same.

 Another wisdom that came from Raghuram was that India needed a staggered opening of the lockdown and that was also followed.
-India has already divided the whole country in Red, Orange and Green zones with clearly defined criteria for each zone.
+India has already divided the whole country into Red, Orange and Green zones with clearly defined criteria for each zone.
 Even in red zones, India has created containment zones, sealed zones etc. to tackle the pandemic at different levels.

 India was also very quick to respond to the need of the poor and opened up the village economy and agricultural activities.
 This discussion happened at a time when India has already decided to open even non-essential services – like transport of non-essential goods, opening up small shops and even running public transport in green zones.